For Thyroid FNA’s the “Bethesda System” has been adopted by the majority of institutions.

 Clinical Management: Near-total thyroidectomy.

-COMMENT: The aspirate smears are abundantly cellular and show sheets and clusters of epithelioid-to-spindled cells with ovoid nuclei and fine nuclear chromatin.
-The cell blocks show similar findings.
+(The cell blocks show similar findings.
 Immunohistochemical stains are positive for calcitonin, synaptophysin, and chromogranin.
-The morphologic and immunohistochemical findings support a diagnosis of medullary thyroid carcinoma.
+The morphologic and immunohistochemical findings support a diagnosis of medullary thyroid carcinoma)

 – Anaplastic (undifferentiated) carcinoma (Bethesda category 6) (see comment)

 COMMENT: The aspirate smears are abundantly cellular and show a discohesive population of malignant cells with large, pleomorphic nuclei in a background of necrosis and inflammation.
 Several osteoclast-like giant cells are identified.
 No classic features of papillary thyroid carcinoma are identified.
-Overall, these findings are consistent with anaplastic carcinoma.
+Overall, these findings are consistent with a high-grade carcinoma and, given the clinical setting, likely represent anaplastic thyroid carcinoma.
 Clinical and radiographic correlation is recommended.